 - Savings on shipping: Most fulfillment partners work with a ton of shipping companies, meaning they can find you better rates.
 Any savings they find are passed onto you

-Regardless of whether you’re in growth mode or simply looking to improve your end-to-end logistics, bringing on a fulfillment partner could be just what you need to take your last mile experience to the next level.
+Regardless of whether you’re in growth mode or simply looking to improve your end-to-end logistics, bringing on a 3PL partner that also does final mile delivery could be just what you need to take your (and your shoppers’) last mile experience to the next level.